iCliniq Logo

 Conclusion:

-Considering the COVID-19 disease, switch to the treatment recommendations in COVID-19 for prostate cancer and follow the COVID safety precautions in order to avoid community spread and prevent complications.
+Considering the COVID-19 disease, switch to the treatment recommendations for prostate cancer and follow the COVID-19 safety precautions to avoid community spread and prevent complications.
 Get the vaccination and the booster dose.
-Also, seek the nearest hospital if an individual comes across any unusual symptoms, and do not frequently visit clinics unless the treatment cannot be done through telemedicine.
+Also, patients should seek immediate medical attention if they experience any unusual symptoms and avoid frequent clinic visits unless the treatment cannot be managed through telemedicine.
+Talk to a cancer specialist for more clarity.

 Due to the compromised immune systems caused by cancer therapy, Covid-19 can significantly influence cancer patients, increasing their risk of severe disease.
 Cancer therapies may sometimes need to be postponed or adjusted, which might impact the patient's prognosis.
 Cancer clinics and hospitals may also be understaffed or closed, making it difficult for patients to obtain the necessary care.
 Furthermore, the emotional and mental stress induced by the epidemic might impact cancer patients.